-In fact we can prove the more precise result that for $a$ in a negative translate of the Weyl chamber inside the light zone $\mathsf{L}_\nu$, the Whittaker function $a\mapsto W_\nu(a)$ is asymptotically a linear superposition of $|W|$ plane waves, where $W=W(\mathfrak{g},\mathfrak{a})$ is the Weyl group.
-This is because we have shown that $F_\nu(u,a)$ is Morse, and we can apply the stationary phase aproximation in its uniform version with parameters which can be found from \cite[Theorem 7.7.6]{Ho} and \cite[Theorem 2.9]{Var1}.
-The fibers of the Lagrangian mapping $\Lambda_\nu \to A$ above a negative translate of the Weyl chamber, which have cardinality $|W|$, correspond to the momentum of the plane waves.
-Since by construction the momentum are distinct, these plane waves are linearly independent which implies the lower bound of Theorem~\ref{general tau}.
+(i) The method of \S\ref{s:proof-general-tau} can be used to show the more precise result that there exists $a\in V$ such that $W_{t\nu}(ta)$ is asymptotically greater than $t^{c(G)}$, as soon as $V$ intersects the image $\mathrm{Im}(\Lambda_\nu \to A)$, regardless on whether or not the points in the fiber are non-degenerate.
+The important property is that the phase function $F_\nu(u,g)$ with parameters be non-degenerate in the sense of \cite{Duistermaat:oscillatory}, and that the symbol of the amplitude is non-vanishing.

-We note that the other proof we have given in \S\ref{s:proof-general-tau} above amounts to directly testing $W_\nu(a)$ against one of the plane wave.
-Some of the $|W|$ plane waves coalesce when $a$ approaches the caustic $\mathsf{C}_\nu$, which will be studied in the next section for $G=\PGL_3(\R)$.
+(ii) For $a$ in a negative translate of the Weyl chamber inside the light zone $\mathsf{L}$, the Whittaker function $a\mapsto W_\nu(a)$ is asymptotically a linear superposition of $|W|$ plane waves, where $W=W(\mathfrak{g},\mathfrak{a})$ is the Weyl group.
+This is because $F_\nu(u,a)$ is Morse, allowing for an application of the stationary phase approximation in its uniform version with parameters (see \cite[Theorem 7.7.6]{Ho} and \cite[Theorem 2.9]{Var1}).
+The fibers of the Lagrangian mapping $\Lambda_\nu \to A$, correspond to the momentum of the plane waves.
+Since by construction the momenta are distinct, these plane waves are linearly independent which implies the lower bound of Theorem~\ref{general tau}.
+The argument in \S\ref{s:proof-general-tau} above amounts to directly testing $W_\nu(a)$ against one of the plane waves.
+Some of the plane waves coalesce when $a$ approaches the caustic $\mathsf{C}_\nu$, which will be studied in the next section for $G=\PGL_3(\R)$.